30 May 2020

 Today is Labor Day, La Fête du Travail, in France.

-- Traditional muguets can be found at florists and grocery stores -
+- Traditional muguets can be found at florists, grocery stores and on many street corners -